FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/has-dark-background.md

 the page could have a white background, but if you put the comment widget inside a container with a black background, dark mode should still automatically be enabled to make the comments readable.

-However, the detection mechanism, which relies on determining "luminance", may not enable dark mode when you want to.
+However, the detection mechanism, which relies on determining "luminance", may not enable dark-mode when you want to.
 To forcefully enable it, set the
 *hasDarkBackground* flag to true as follows:

-[code-example-start config = {hasDarkBackground: true}; linesToHighlight = [6]; title = 'Force Dark Background Mode'; code-example-end]
+[code-example-start config = {hasDarkBackground: true}; linesToHighlight = [6]; title = 'Force Dark Background Mode'; additionalDemoCode = '<style>body { background: black; }</style>'; code-example-end]